-Your brain and nervous system use glucose to function correctly, it’s the fuel for your entire nervous system.
-Our treatment strategy is predicated on replenishing the glucose deficiency at specific sites where there’s defective glycolysis (the metabolic process converting glucose to energy).
 Glucose injections produce remarkable functional improvement of injured joints, making Dextrose injections popular with athletes so they can get back into the game sooner than all other treatments.
 This method is safer, more effective, and faster, providing relief where traditional medications fall short.
-So, rather than trying to combat the pain with analgesics, it is better to correct the error in glycolysis which prevents pain.
-There’s a list of 27 published medical references supporting this dextrose treatment on the website.
+So, rather than trying to combat the pain with analgesics and corticosteroids, it is better to correct the glycolysis error with dilute dextrose.
+Corticosteroids are catabolic but Dextrose is anabolic.
+There’s a list of 27 published medical references supporting dextrose treatment on my website

 My MS treatment protocol evolved after I had treated many Peripheral Neuropathy (PN) cases.
 My first MS patient had the standard MS treatment elsewhere and his biggest complaint was numbness from his knees down to his feet for over ten years.
 At first I considered that he had Peripheral Neuropathy (PN) but his overall clinical picture suggested MS. And because of the similarity between MS and PN I thought I’d see how his MS would respond to my PN treatment.
 His leg numbness was gone at the end of his first treatment and his legs began to feel stronger.
 His symptoms continued improve with each treatment.
 His myelin sheath areas posed no problem either.
-His responses suggested that MS is likely to be a general or mixed neuropathy.
+His responses suggested that MS is likely to be a peripheral or mixed neuropathy.
+My treatment is so well tolerated that it allows for longer treatments to get as much improvement as possible per visit.

 While the CNS can be involved, peripheral and general symptoms are more common and these can prevent mobility.
 I prefer to begin with the mobility problems so as to get the patient ambulatory as soon as possible.
 Then I’ll treat other patient preferential areas.
 But overcoming pain and immobility are high on the patient’s preference list.